 Eagleton Faculty, Staff and Visiting Associates

-Waldman has been the recipient of numerous awards throughout his career, serves on various boards of directors of community agencies, has made numerous presentations at professional conferences, the New Jersey Legislature, the US Congress, foundations and business and industry groups, and has consulted for both government and private agencies.
-He earned his BA in English from Penn State and his MSW from the Rutgers School of Social Work in New Brunswick with a focus on administration, policy and planning.
+Waldman has been the recipient of numerous awards throughout his career, serves on various boards of directors of community agencies, has made numerous presentations at professional conferences, the New Jersey Legislature, the U.S. Congress, foundations and business and industry groups, and has consulted for both government and private agencies.
+He has a B.A. degree in English from Penn State and a M.S.W. degree from the Rutgers School of Social Work with a focus on administration, policy and planning.

 Waldman retired from his position at Rutgers University effective July 1, 2019 but remains active with the University in various endeavors and continues to serve on the boards of a number of community organizations.